yiioverflow/yii2-imap/README.md

 yii2 Imap
 ==========
-Read mails from Imap mail server using yii2.
+This library can be used to read mails from IMAP server using PHP and Yii2.

 Installation by composer
 ------------